Spacetime dynamics of spinning particles - exact electromagnetic analogies: Introduction

 \subsection{Beyond the pole-dipole}

-In Sec.~\ref{sec:Beyond-pole-dipole} we go beyond the pole-dipole approximation, including the moments of quadrupole order, to clarify the mechanism by which the proper mass of a spinning particle in a electromagnetic field varies, and solve an apparent contradiction of the former approximation: On the one hand (as stated above), we show in Sec.~\ref{sub:Time-Components} that the projection of the force on a magnetic dipole along its worldline is the rate of work done on it by the induced electric field $\vec{E}_{ind}$ (as measured in the particle's frame), which is manifest in a variation of the particle's proper mass $m$.
-For a quasi-rigid spinning particle, the latter is a variation of rotational kinetic energy.
-Likewise, the angular momentum of the particle (and its magnitude $S=\sqrt{S^{2}}$) must also vary, as expected from the fact that $\vec{E}_{ind}$, by having a curl, should torque the spinning body.
-On the other hand, however, no trace of that torque ($\vec{\tau}_{{\rm ind}}$) is found to dipole order, where the torque on a magnetic dipole is the textbook expression $\vec{\tau}=\vec{\mu}\times\vec{B}$, leading to the conservation of $S$.
-In Sec.~\ref{sub:Electromagnetic-torque} this apparent paradox is clarified; indeed a torque $\vec{\tau}_{{\rm ind}}$ generated by the induced electric field is exerted on the particle (and it is governed by the time projection of the magnetic tidal tensor $B_{\ \beta}^{\alpha}U^{\beta}$), but, it involves \emph{second moments} of the charge (i.e., of quadrupole order), which is the reason why it does not show up in pole-dipole approximations; however the rate of work it does, $\vec{\tau}_{{\rm ind}}\cdot\vec{\Omega}$ (and the corresponding variation of $m$), can be written in terms of the the magnetic dipole moment, yielding exactly the time projection of the dipole force along its worldline, as obtained in Sec.~\ref{sub:Time-components-in-CM-frame }.
-Then in Sec.~\ref{sub:Gravitational-torque} we study the analogous gravitational problem, showing that, as expected (as $\mathbb{H}_{\alpha\beta}$ is spatial), no analogous torque exists.
-In particular it is shown that the gravitational field cannot torque a {}``spherical'' body (case in which the electromagnetic torque reduces essentially to $\vec{\tau}_{{\rm ind}}$), which is seen to lie at the heart of the frame dragging effect.
+In Sec.~\ref{sec:Beyond-pole-dipole} we go beyond the pole-dipole approximation, including the moments of quadrupole order, to clarify the mechanism by which the proper mass of a spinning particle in an electromagnetic field varies, and solve an apparent contradiction of the former approximation: on the one hand, as stated above, the mass $m$ of a particle with magnetic moment varies due (from the point of view of the particle's frame) to the work done on it by the induced electric field (which, by having a curl, should torque the body).
+On the other hand, the associated torque is not manifest in the dipole order equations.
+In Sec.~\ref{sub:Electromagnetic-torque} we show that such torque is indeed exerted on the particle (governed by the time projection of the magnetic tidal tensor, $B_{\ \beta}^{\alpha}U^{\beta}$), but it involves quadrupole order moments of the charge, which is why it does not show up to dipole order.
+The subtlety here is that \emph{the work it does}, and the associated variation of mass/kinetic energy of rotation, \emph{is of dipole order} (yielding indeed the time projection of the dipole force along its worldline, as obtained in Sec.~\ref{sub:Time-components-in-CM-frame }).
+Then in Sec.~\ref{sub:Gravitational-torque} we study the analogous gravitational problem, showing that, as expected (as $\mathbb{H}_{\alpha\beta}$ is spatial with respect to $U^{\alpha}$), no analogous torque exists.